Sous Vide Turkey Roulade Recipe

 Cooks: 141°F (60.6°C) for 3 to 8 hours • Serves: 4 to 8

-If you are looking for a more upscale presentation, then a turkey roulade is hard to beat.
+If you are looking for a more upscale presentation for your sous vide Thanksgiving dinner, then a sous vide turkey roulade is hard to beat.
 It's also very flavorful, because the middle of the meat is seasoned.
 A roulade is simple meat that has been seasoned, then rolled up and cooked.
 I first saw a version of this recipe by Kenji, on Serious Eats and it has become a favorite of mine.